RETURNING TO IRELAND?

 Are you Irish and have been living overseas for a number of years?
 Perhaps you are looking to start a family and want to raise your children in Ireland?
 Are you retiring and looking to return home?
 Whatever your reasons for returning, there will be a period of readapting.
 Here is a brief guide of how to navigate through your return journey.
 We also recommend that you contact Crosscare Migrant Project which is based in Ireland and offers guidance to those returning to live in Ireland.
 Another very useful resource is the Department of Foreign Affairs site.
 They have complied a very interesting report on the challenges faced by returning emigrants.
 Click here to view the report.

-2023 - 2024 Virtual Series: Returning to Ireland
+2023 - 2024 Virtual Series: Moving to Ireland

 Co-Hosted by the Coalition of Irish Immigration Centers

-• To receive post-session materials, please click HERE.
+To request post-session materials, please click HERE.

 BRINGING YOUR NON-EU PARTNER OR SPOUSE TO IRELAND